rasikabindoo/MultiSudoku/README.md

 ### Build Instructions ###

-MultiSudoku has only been tested on Ubuntu. the following steps will get you up and running:
+MultiSudoku works on Windows ,linux and Mac .
+The following are the build instructions for linux :

 Remember to run the Server first and then the client

   1. Clone the git repository